 - Use just-in-time privacy notices that display only when visitors are about to share their information.

 - Include a “Do Not Sell My Personal Data” link at the bottom of websites as Tide does.

-There are some cookie consent tools that provided for this level of user control, but not all — which is why this CCPA statement is a big step in the right direction.
+With the passing of the California Consumer Privacy Act, these statements enable California residents to indicate which tracking cookies they want to enable: There are some cookie consent tools that provided for this level of user control, but not all — which is why this CCPA statement is a big step in the right direction.